A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 2. Change: what is different now.

-3. Request: what you are asking to happen next.
+3. Request: what you are asking someone to do next.

 Simple structure: